oleksandrgalamutko/mastersvp-privacy/index.md

 6. Third-Party Services

-Master Voyage Planner does not use third-party analytics services, advertising networks, or tracking technologies.
+Master VP does not use third-party analytics services, advertising networks, or tracking technologies.

 7. Changes to This Privacy Policy